 Dave is a graduate of the University of California at Davis, with a Bachelor’s Degree in Plant Science/Plant Pathology, as well as Cornell University, with a Master’s Degree in Plant Pathology where he researched the effects of environmental conditions on plant disease development.
 He is a member of the Board of Directors of the Mendocino County Resource Conservation District, California Land Stewardship Institute, which runs the Fish Friendly Farming program, and Committee Chair for the Mendocino County Farm Bureau Water Committee.
 Dave and his wife farm 15 acres of their own certified organic Chardonnay in the Ukiah valley, where their twin boys are learning farm management from the ground up.

-Terry Allen serves as the Operations Manager for Noble Vineyard Management.
-He is responsible for overseeing the day-to-day implementation of the vineyard farm plans and collaborating with the Direct of Viticulture on all development projects.
-He is also responsible for managing the shop and mechanics.
+Terry Allen serves as the Vice President of Operations for Noble Vineyard Management.
+He is responsible for overseeing the day-to-day implementation of the vineyard farm plans and development projects across all three operational farming divisions.
+He works in close concert with both the President and Vice President of Viticulture.

 Terry was born and raised in Mendocino County before moving to Kansas as a teenager.
 It was during his time in Kansas that Terry was exposed to commercial farming and developed his passion for working the land.
 Following graduation, Terry began his career farming corn and wheat.
 Terry moved back to California in 1991 and accepted a position with Welch Vineyard Management Services, Inc. Terry has amassed extensive experience in organic and biodynamic farming and has completed viticulture course work at the University California at Davis.